How Many Calories Do Squats Burn? 20, 50, 100 & 200 Reps

 About Squats and Calorie Burn

-Squats are often called the king of all exercises because they engage the largest muscles in the body — the glutes and quadriceps.
+Squats are often called the king of all exercises because they engage the largest muscles in the body: the glutes and quadriceps.
 A proper squat involves lowering your hips by bending at the knees and hips as if sitting into a chair, then standing back up.
 This compound movement builds functional lower body strength, improves mobility, and boosts metabolism by stimulating large muscle groups.
-Bodyweight squats burn moderate calories, while loaded squats significantly increase energy expenditure.
+Bodyweight squats, loaded squats, circuit squats, and squat jumps can produce very different calorie estimates, so use the training-style selector to match your actual workout.

 Understanding the MET Value

-Squats has a MET (Metabolic Equivalent of Task) value of 5.
-This means squats burns 5 times more energy than sitting at rest.
-The formula used is: Calories = MET x Weight (kg) x Duration (hours).
-For example, a 70 kg person doing squats for 1 hour would burn approximately 350 calories.
-MET values are sourced from the Compendium of Physical Activities, the gold standard reference for exercise energy expenditure research.
+Bodyweight squats, general has a MET (Metabolic Equivalent of Task) value of 3.
+This means bodyweight squats, general burns 3 times more energy than sitting at rest.
+The formula used is: calories = MET x 3.5 x body weight in kg / 200 x minutes.
+For example, a 70 kg person doing bodyweight squats, general for 1 hour would burn approximately 221 calories.
+MET values are sourced from the Compendium of Physical Activities and should be treated as useful estimates, not exact lab measurements.

 Tips to Maximize Your Squats Calorie Burn